LeslieLeung/go-multiplatform-docker/README.md

 English | [简体中文](doc/README.md)

+> For a updated version that uses GoReleaser, you should checkout [LeslieLeung/gin-application-template](https://github.com/LeslieLeung/gin-application-template).

 A demo on how to build go multiplatform binaries and publish to release and DockerHub with GitHub Actions.

 ## Why this exists?